CEED/libCEED/examples/fluids/README.md

   - An array of constrained component numbers for wall BCs -

+* - `-bc_slip`
+  - Use weak slip boundary condition on this list of faces -

 * - `-bc_symmetry_x`
   - Use symmetry boundary conditions, for the x component, on this list of faces -